pointyfar/hugo-themes-filter/content/about.md

 **PFHT: PointyFar's Filterable Hugo Themes** lets you filter through Hugo themes by tags, license, and Hugo version.

+- **NEW:** (23 Sep 2018) Added sort functionality!
+You can now sort by:
+  - Name
+  - Stars
+  - Update Date

+---

 - **NEW:** (05 Sep 2018) Moved to Bulma!
   - Also now using Hugo Pipes